empire-link-limo/empirelink-limo-service/README.md

 # Luxury Limo Service Website

-A modern website for a luxury limousine service built with Next.js and Strapi CMS.
+A modern website for a Empire Link limousine service built with Next.js and Strapi CMS.